ministryofjustice/security-guidance/docs/national-security-vetting-questions.md

 Vacancy managers must always advertise their roles with the correct level of clearance required.
 Levels of clearance are defined by the requirements of the role being filled, and not by the level of clearance the candidate already possesses.
 Your NSVC can confirm whether your role requires national security vetting in addition to the usual pre-employment checks.
 Wrongly classifying roles at advert stage will lead to delays in on-boarding.

-If you do not know who your National Security Vetting Contact \(NSVC\) is you can search [here](https://intranet.justice.gov.uk/guidance/hr/recruitment/security-vetting/vetting-contact-point-vcp/).
+If you don't know who your NSVC is, see the download [here](https://intranet.justice.gov.uk/guidance/hr/recruitment/security-vetting/vetting-contact-point-vcp/).

 ### What is the pre-employment check process?